8 Best Damascus Paring Knives in 2026

 Imported Japanese AUS-10 premium steel (HRC: 60-61) is used for the blade core and the core is protected by 33+33=66 layers of high-carbon stainless steel cladding.

 The 4″ long blade is a bit thicker (2.4mm) than other paring knives reviewed here and the blade comes super sharp from the factory.
-The blade cuts through food with minimal resistance so tasks like slicing, dicing, and paring can be done quickly.
+The Damascus steel paring knife glides through food with very little resistance, making slicing, dicing, and paring fast and effortless.

 As the blade is a little longer and stronger, I have used it to cut vegetables and fruits as well as some difficult items in the kitchen.
 The blade’s edge retention is very good but a little occasional stropping is required for the highest performance.